ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 # Better UI Components
 ## How to avoid over-engineering user interfaces through the use of standards

-How did we miss it?
-It was right there this whole time and nobody, not for the 10 plus years that it’s been possible, seemed to use it.
-Somebody somewhere must have used it.
-Perhaps some people did, but didn’t bother to write about it.
-I hope that’s not true because the web community would have been better off with it.
-In today’s climate of hype I think it needs to be shared and embraced before we go too far down this over-engineered path we seem to be on.
-Well then, what is "it"?

-What I’m talking about is a user interface technology that is so good it already has 100% developer adoption.
-It is also totally compatible with _all_ browsers and existing tools, it has no dependencies, is very well-documented and is very easy to learn.
-It’s so good it’s an open web standard.
-The technology of course is none other than HTML and we’ve ignored its power to enable us to design, construct, and implement better UI components.
-Let me explain.
+There's a user interface technology that is so good it has _100%_ developer adoption.
+It is also totally compatible with _all_ browsers and developer tools, has no dependencies, is very well-documented, and easy to learn.
+The technology of course is none other than HTML and web developers have ignored its power to enable us to design, construct, and implement better UI components.

 ### HTML all the way
 As a reminder, HTML’s job is to give content structure and meaning.
 This is called semantics.
-As the web progressed HTML adapted to include new elements to provide semantic support for content, like `<video>` and `<article>`.
-Over the years it also added new capabilities to existing elements like the addition of the `autofocus` attribute, which tells the browser where to focus on page load.
-These additions are of course made accessible through the usual HTML constructs: *tags*, *attributes*, and *nesting*.
-Here are some examples of standard HTML elements and their semantic, declarative API:
+As the web progressed HTML adapted to include new elements to provide semantic support for more content, like `<nav>` and `<video>` and `<article>`.
+Over the years it also added new capabilities to existing elements like the addition of the `autofocus` attribute, which tells the browser which element to focus on page load.
+These additions are of course made accessible to us through the usual HTML constructs: *tags*, *attributes*, and *nesting*.
+Here's some examples:

 ```html
 <h1>